jtrefon/bcai/README.md

 Please read our [Code of Conduct](CODE_OF_CONDUCT.md) for guidelines on expected behavior and the moderation process.

 For a breakdown of near-term development tasks, see [IMPLEMENTATION_PLAN.md](IMPLEMENTATION_PLAN.md).
+We are also hosting a [community challenge](COMMUNITY_CHALLENGE.md) to test the network and reward participants with testnet tokens.

 ### Prototype CLI
 This repository now includes a small Rust program under `jobmanager/` that